 The show doesn’t focus on just one character; it portrays a wide range of students, from financially disadvantaged Meena (Ranjan Raj) who lives in a storeroom on rent to Uday (Alam Khan) who is academically challenged but never blames his parents or others for his predicament.
 Plus his dialogue at the end of season one ‘’Ma bap ke decision shayad galat ho sakte hai par unki niyat kabhi galat nahi hoti’’ defines the importance of parents in everyone’s life.

 In Kota Factory, Vaibhav is depicted as a youngster who is angry with his mother at first, but as his character arc grows, he realizes the significance of his mother.
-When Vaibhav gets jaundice in the second season, Jeetu Bhaiya says, “M se mummy call her ASAP,” which reveals a lot about how a child heals swiftly in both physical and emotional terms when they receive sufficient parental love and devotion.
+When Vaibhav gets jaundice in the second season, Jeetu Bhaiya says, “M se mummy call her ASAP,” which reveals a lot about how a child heals quickly when they receive sufficient love from their parents.

 This series succeeds in both technical and plot arc aspects, making it a must-watch for all youngsters and a strong recommendation for the generation of keyboard warriors.